JunyuKuang/KeyboardUtility/README.md

 ```

 # Installation
-1. Create a new Swift Cocoa Touch Framework in your project and name it KeyboardUtility;
+1. Create a new Swift Cocoa Touch Framework in your project and name it KeyboardUtility
 2. Drag 3 files `KeyboardFrameObserver.swift`, `KeyboardFrameObserversManager.swift`, `KeyboardLayoutGuide.swift` into the new KeyboardUtility folder that Xcode create for you
 3. Add the new framework as your other target's Linked Frameworks and Libraries
 4. `import KeyboardUtility`